SkyNet-90/CloudForge-Pipeline-main/README.md

 - `src`: Placeholder for application source code that will be deployed to Azure.

 ## Terraform Configuration

 Ensure your Terraform configurations are set up correctly:

-1. Backend Setup: Follow the instructions in the terraform directory to configure the Azure Blob Storage as the backend for Terraform state files.
+1. **Backend Setup**: Follow the instructions in the terraform directory to configure the Azure Blob Storage as the backend for Terraform state files.
-2. Modules Configuration: Utilize the modules in the terraform/modules directory to create reusable components for Azure resources.
+2. **Modules Configuration**: Utilize the modules in the terraform/modules directory to create reusable components for Azure resources.

+## CI/CD Pipeline Setup

+This project uses GitHub Actions for CI/CD.
+Workflow files are located in `.github/workflows` and are set up for different environments (dev, test, prod).
+Ensure to review and adapt these workflows to match your project requirements.

-## Getting Started
+## Deployment Process

-To begin using this pipeline for deployment:
+1. **Development**: Push changes to the development branch to trigger deployments to the dev environment.
+Ideal for rapid testing and iterations.
+2. **Testing**: Merge changes into the testing branch to deploy to the testing environment.
+Use this for more comprehensive tests and validations.
+3. **Production**: Tag a release to trigger deployment to the production environment.
+This environment should be stable and is customer-facing.

+## Building and Running the Python Application

+### Building the Docker Container

-1. **Configure Terraform**: Navigate to the `terraform` directory of your target environment (e.g., `dev`) and initialize Terraform:
+Navigate to the `src` directory and build the Docker container for the Python application:

-cd terraform/dev
+cd src
-terraform init

-2. **Plan and Apply**: Review the execution plan and apply to provision resources:

-terraform plan
-terraform apply

-3. **CI/CD Pipelines**: Review and customize the CI/CD pipeline definitions in `.github/workflows` as needed to fit your project's deployment strategy.
+docker build -t cloudforge-pipeline-app

+### Running the Docker Container

+Run the Docker container, mapping the container's port 5000 to port 5000 on the host:

+docker run -p 5000:5000 cloudforge-pipeline-app

+Access the application in your web browser at `http://localhost:5000`.

 ## Contributing

 Contributions to the CloudForge-Pipeline project are welcome!
-Please ensure you follow our contribution guidelines for submitting pull requests or reporting issues.